yoember/yoember.github.io/index.md

 Relaunch your app with `ember server`.
 You should see in the browser, that 'Welcome to Ember' uses Bootstrap default font.

 Above steps in a one liner.
 Copy-paste to your console (without $).
-This is usefull if you create a new project and you would like to add Bootstrap in a second.
+This is useful if you create a new project and you would like to add Bootstrap in a second.

 ``` {% raw %}
 $ ember install ember-cli-sass && ember install ember-cli-bootstrap-sassy && echo '@import "bootstrap";' > ./app/styles/app.scss && rm ./app/styles/app.css